H.R. 5054: Freedom From Union Violence Act of 2025

 Labor unions and strike organizers

-Union officials and organizers could face greater federal scrutiny if protests cross the line into robbery, extortion, conspiracy, attempt, or threatened violence affecting commerce.
-The exemption is limited to conduct tied to otherwise peaceful picketing, involving only minor bodily injury or minor property damage, and not part of a pattern or coordinated violent activity.
+Union officials and organizers could face federal scrutiny if protests cross into robbery, extortion, conspiracy, attempt, or threatened violence affecting commerce.
+The exemption is limited to conduct tied to otherwise peaceful picketing, involving only minor harm, and not part of a pattern.

 Pickets and demonstrators during labor disputes

-People on picket lines are directly affected because conduct during a labor dispute does not automatically shield them from federal prosecution.
-If actions go beyond minor harm or become part of a pattern of violent conduct, the bill allows federal charges under 18 U.S.C.
-1951.
+People on picket lines are directly affected because being in a labor dispute does not automatically shield them from federal prosecution.
+Conduct that goes beyond minor harm, or becomes part of a pattern, can be charged federally.

 State and local prosecutors

-State and local authorities keep exclusive prosecution authority only for conduct meeting all three exemption conditions: incidental to otherwise peaceful picketing, solely minor bodily injury or minor property damage or threats of such harm, and no pattern or coordinated violent activity.
-More serious cases could move into federal court even if they also violate State law.
+State and local authorities keep exclusive prosecution authority only for conduct that meets all three exemption conditions.
+More serious cases could move to federal court even when they also violate state law.

 People accused of labor-related coercion